fish-shell/fish-shell/doc_src/cmds/printf.rst

 Conversion can fail, e.g. "102.234" can't losslessly convert to an integer, causing printf to print an error.
 If you are okay with losing information, silence errors with `2>/dev/null`.

+A number between the ``%`` and the format letter specifies the width.
+The result will be left-padded with spaces.

 Backslash Escapes
 -----------------
 printf also knows a number of backslash escapes: